Perlover/bitcoin-kit-makefile/README.txt

 	without bitcoin TCP port) For bitcoin rules to do next step:

     b)
-	To install addition line for iptable rules (to my vased example) to do from root:
+	To install addition line for iptable rules (to my based example) to do by root:

 	# make bitcoin_iptables_install

 	Please ATTENTION!
-Both make targets to be needed actions from user: twice pressing of ENTER
+Both make targets requires some actions from root user: twice pressing of ENTER (to check internet activity after firewall applying and if it's not - an auto resetting to all)

 P.S.
 I think this bitcoin's folder can be packed by any archivators (tar/zip) and unpacked in any same-platform machine for moving bitcoin core node